-Dr Kristine Crous began research at the Hawkesbury Institute for the Environment as a postdoctoral research fellow in April 2012, coming to Western Sydney University from the Australian National University.
+Dr Kristine Crous is a Senior Lecturer within the Institute, coming to Western Sydney University from the Australian National University.

 Her research has focussed on physiological mechanisms plants use to respond to global climate change factors, principally elevated CO2 and climate warming, but also the effect of nutrient availability (both nitrogen and phosphorus) on the CO2 response.

 In her previous postdoc at WSU, she investigated how nutrient availability affects the responses of photosynthesis and leaf respiration to elevated CO2 at EucFACE.
 In a unique project linking phosphorus (P) limitations to photosynthesis and growth, she combined extensive field work at EucFACE measuring gas exchange with low O2, a technique often used in labs but rarely in the field.
 These measurements were combined with challenging labwork critical to elucidate the observed field mechanisms during which she extracted leaf P and other P-containing components from the leaf.
 This work resulted in new insights in the role of photorespiration, regarded as a wasteful process, in leaf P-recycling.